How to Invest an Inheritance | 2024 Inheritance Rules

 As an advisor, I have navigated the complexity of inheritances myself and with my clients.
 While it is an overwhelming set of rules, there is an opportunity to improve and simplify your financial picture if done properly.

-If you would like to help with investing your inheritance, please get in touch with me at peter@onedayinjuly.com.
+If you would like help with investing your inheritance, please get in touch with me at peter@onedayinjuly.com.

 1 An exception to this rule applies to Irrevocable Trusts, which are considered a separate tax entity, and commonly do not receive a step-up in basis.